(We Don't Need This) Fascist Groove Thang

-"(We Don't Need This) Fascist Groove Thang" is a song by British synth-pop band Heaven 17.
-It was their debut single, released on 6 March 1981, also acting as the lead single from their debut studio album, Penthouse and Pavement (1981).
+"(We Don't Need This) Fascist Groove Thang" is a song by the English synth-pop band Heaven 17.
+It was their debut single, released on 13 March 1981 by Virgin Records, and the lead single from their debut studio album, Penthouse and Pavement (1981).
 It was a minor hit in the UK in 1981, despite being banned by the BBC.
 It was also a minor dance hit in the US.
-It developed from an instrumental, "Groove Thang", that Martyn Ware and Ian Craig Marsh created earlier that year for Music for Stowaways, an album they released under the British Electric Foundation name.
+It developed from an instrumental, "Groove Thang", that Martyn Ware and Ian Craig Marsh created earlier that year for Music for Stowaways, an album they released as British Electric Foundation.

 Details and ban by the BBC

-"(We Don't Need This) Fascist Groove Thang" was written by Heaven 17 members Martyn Ware, Ian Craig Marsh and Glenn Gregory and included on their 1981 debut album Penthouse and Pavement.
+"(We Don't Need This) Fascist Groove Thang" was written by Heaven 17 members Martyn Ware, Ian Craig Marsh and Glenn Gregory and included on their debut studio album Penthouse and Pavement (1981).
 It was the first single released by the band.

+AllMusic reviewer Stewart Mason describes the song as "clattering and jangled", with multiple electronic rhythm tracks played simultaneously making the song seem faster than its nominal tempo.

 In the lyrics fascism and racism are described in an ironic fashion, using the lexicon of funk music.
-The lyrics of the song also reference the UK and US political leaders of the time, Prime Minister Margaret Thatcher and President Ronald Reagan, respectively, and include denunciations of both racism and fascism.

-According to the book Banned!: Censorship of Popular Music in Britain, 1967-92, the song was banned by the BBC due to concerns by Radio 1's legal department that it libelled Ronald Reagan as he was the U.S. president at the time of the song's release.
+The lyrics of the song also reference the recent election of Ronald Reagan as President of the United States.
+The song suffered reluctance from UK radio stations to play it and it was banned by the BBC due to concerns by Radio 1's legal department that it libelled Reagan by describing him as a "fascist god in motion".
+The BBC also informed Heaven 17 that the Reagan reference would need to be changed if they wished to appear on Top of the Pops.
+To promote the single, Virgin commissioned radio advertisements at a cost of £3,000, but these were initially banned by the Independent Broadcasting Authority for breaching its guidelines that no advert "may show partiality regarding political, religious or industrial controversy".
+The band responded by recording an altered set of lyrics for it, which changed "Reagan, fascist guard" to "Stateside cowboy guard".

 Reception and chart performance

-Despite being banned by the BBC, "(We Don't Need This) Fascist Groove Thang" reached number 45 on the UK singles chart.
+Despite the BBC ban, "(We Don't Need This) Fascist Groove Thang" reached number 45 on the UK singles chart.
 It debuted on that chart on 21 March 1981 and peaked one week later.
-The single peaked at number 72 in Australia, and was a minor dance hit in the U.S., reaching number 29 on the Billboard Dance Music/Club Play Singles chart in 1981.
+The single peaked at number 72 in Australia, and was a minor dance hit in the US, reaching number 29 on the Billboard Dance Music/Club Play Singles chart in 1981.
 The song was ranked at number 4 among the top 10 "Tracks of the Year" for 1981 by NME.
-Allmusic reviewer Stewart Mason describes the song as "clattering and jangled", with multiple electronic rhythm tracks played simultaneously, making the song seem faster than its nominal tempo.

-"(We Don't Need This) Fascist Groove Thang" has appeared on over a dozen 1980s music and dance music compilations, including Rhino Records' Postpunk Chronicles and Just Can't Get Enough: New Wave Hits of the '80s compilations.